Increased Acceptance of Crypto in General Banking and Finance Sectors

 Visa and BBVA – Bitwala’s Illustrious Supporters

 solarisBank benefits from the support of Visa and BBVA, which means that Bitwala has a lot to gain from its partnership.
-According to Roman Kessler, a Bitwala spokesperson, solarisBank’s technical platform and its regulatory access, with regards to its banking license, were the main factors that contributed to their deal.
+According to Roman Kessler, a Bitwala spokesperson, solarisBank’s technical platform and its regulatory access, with regard to its banking license, were the main factors that contributed to their deal.

 Here’s what Jörg von Minckwitz, president of Bitwala, had to say on this matter: “We are very proud to partner with solarisBank as we launch our new product.
 Their technical services and regulatory umbrella enable Bitwala to be fully compliant with German banking requirements while offering a reliable user experience”